Senior Wordpress Developer - IT-Online

 – Build layouts from designers, including working with the designers and the UX team to ensure that layouts are technically feasible and delivered to spec.

-- Contribute to a reusable marketing UI Kit, which forms part of the design system.
+– Contribute to a reusable marketing UI Kit, which forms part of the xneelo design system.

 – Buy into the broad vision and road map of the marketing team’s digital assets.

-- Work with the frontend guild within the organisation to ensure consistency across the company’s ecosystem.
+– Work with the frontend guild within the organisation to ensure consistency across the ecosystem.

 – HTML 5 & CSS3